Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 ### Change the order of attributes within a group

 The order of attributes within an attribute group in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes within a group in the entity view, for example, in a product view in the *PIM* module.
-You can change the order to display a certain attribute in a different place in the attribute group when creating or editing an entity.
+You can change the order to display a certain attribute in a different place in the attribute group in the entity view.

 The procedure to change the order of attributes within attribute groups and sub-groups is identical.
 Just select the attribute sub-group instead of the group and follow the steps described below.